guokai8/eoffice/README.md

 ## write out table to office
 toTable(head(mtcars), filename = "mtcars.docx")
 ## append was supported if you want add figures or tables.
+## inpptx and indocx provide function read the tables in pptx or docx
+tabs <- inpptx(filename = "file_with_table.pptx",header = TRUE)
 ```
 ## Note
 The _eoffice_ just a package for funs. _eoffice_ depends on _officer_ and _rvg_ package which include all fantastic functions.
 Here, _eoffice_ provides simplified functions which could be save some time to learn the complete functions from above packages.
-Also there is a wonderful package already there called _export_.
-Comparing with that package, _eoffice_ include own features which I think really helpful to me.
+Also there are some packages support these functions.
+Comparing with these packages, _eoffice_ include own features which I think really helpful to me.
+Besides, _eoffice_ also provide functions to read tables from pptx and docx.

 ## Contact information